psobusiak/applover-pgf/frameworks/communication.md

           - "Professionally manages difficult and challenging situations with client and is able to say no to the client in elegant way with thorough justification"

 ---

+### What is it about?
+Communication skills refer to your ability to maintain good communication with your peers and clients.
+These skills and exemplary behaviors correspond to keeping good information flow within teams/organisation on highest level as well as storing all relevant information according to established rules.